 What kind of vehicle insurance do you need to cover hurricane damage to your car?

 You will require comprehensive vehicle insurance coverage in order to ensure coverage for non-accident related damage to your vehicle.
 Comprehensive vehicle insurance coverage may even cover you in case your car is damaged by flooding.
 Depending on your driving history, your location, the value of your car, and the deductible that you pay, comprehensive vehicle insurance rates can vary in cost.
-Whether comprehensive vehicle insurance is right for you will depend on your particular circumstances.

 What if you do not have or cannot afford comprehensive vehicle insurance coverage?

 If you cannot afford comprehensive vehicle insurance, there are still a variety of options to keep your vehicle safe during a hurricane.
 The first option you should explore is parking your vehicle in a parking garage.
 This may not guarantee complete safety to your car during a storm, but it may be safer than leaving it on a street exposed to the elements.

 There are many different public and private parking garages offering free parking during a storm.
 While this may be a good option, it is important to note that these garages will not be held responsible for hurricane damages and non-weather related damages, like vandalism and theft.
 If you cannot park your vehicle in a garage and need to park it outside, parking next to a building can help shield your vehicle from any high winds and projectiles.
 Finally, if you are in an area prone to storm surge or flooding, you should park your car further inland and away from flood and surge prone areas.
 Even if you carry comprehensive coverage it is still best practice to follow these steps to minimize your losses.